thephpleague/flysystem/docs/guides/deterministic-programming.md

 not a conventional thing to do it certainly has a lot of benefits.

 File listings are just a select statement:  `SELECT * FROM files WHERE path LIKE '/prefix/%'`.
 Listings can easily be sorted.
-File existence checks are in expensive.
+File existence checks are inexpensive.
 File migrations become really easy, even when your path generation strategy changes.
 Metadata can be stored alongside your path.